(Photo credit: NordWood Themes via Unsplash.)

 Spread it out before loading it up.
 Most travelers throw the carry-on on the bed and then start piling clothes and accessories in it.
 You need to do it the other way around.
 Line up everything you think you want to take on a bed or couch.
 When you see the pile of items in front of you – like five pairs of black pants, for instance – it’s much easier to stick the unnecessary stuff back in the closet.

 Process of elimination.
 Once you lay out everything you think you need, ask yourself what’s truly necessary, and be brutally honest.
 It’s perfectly normal to wear an outfit two or three times.

 Be systematic.
 Line your suitcase with shoes, working your way in with clothing.
 Heaviest items, like denim, should go on the bottom and lighter items should float on top.

 Bring (and wear) the right shoes.
 Shoes are heavy and take up valuable space.
 Take three pairs max – an everyday pair, a dressier pair, and a pair for exercise – and wear the heaviest and sturdiest of the trio in transit.

 Don’t fold … roll.
-The fold-vs.-roll debate has been going on for years, but we feel there’s a clear winner.
+The fold-vs.-roll debate is history.
 Never fold your clothes.
 It takes up too much room.
 Instead, roll them.
 Your clothes will be more compact and less wrinkled.
 Some people get so creative with their rolling that they actually roll their entire outfit together.